 - Once the oven has preheated, cut a lengthwise slit in each roll about 1/4 inch deep using a bread baker’s lame or a very sharp serrated knife.

-- Let the rolls cool for 15 minutes on a wire rack before serving.
+- Let them cool for 15 minutes on a wire rack before serving.

-- You can use butter instead of lard if you don’t have any lard on hand.
-Using lard will give you a slightly different texture and flavor than if you use butter.
+- No lard in the pantry?
+Use an equal volume of butter instead, but realize that lard will give you a slightly different texture and flavor than if you use butter.

-- Store leftover hoagie rolls in an airtight container on the countertop.
+- Store leftovers in a plastic bag at room temperature.
 For longer storage, freeze the rolls in a zip-top freezer bag.

 - Category: Bread